-Despite the roof being the vital part of the home, it often escapes the scrutiny of the home buyer as it is out of sight out and of mind – requiring a professional assessment.
-Research from our pre-purchase home assessments has shown 42% of all homes inspected have some type of roof problem.
+Despite the roof being the vital part of the home, it often escapes the scrutiny of the home buyer as it is out of sight and out of mind – requiring a professional assessment.
+Research from our pre-purchase home assessments has shown that at least 50% of all homes assessed have some type of roof problem.

-The cost of repairing water damage by a leaking roof on plaster, especially lath and plaster in older homes can run into thousands of dollars and is usually discovered after people move into their new home and experience the first heavy downpour.
+The cost of repairing water damage by a leaking roof on plaster, especially lath and plaster in older homes can run into thousands of dollars and is usually discovered after people move in and experience the first heavy downpour.
 This damage can be caused by a simple lack of maintenance in clearing out guttering or down pipes which cause the water to back up and enter the home.

-Apart from the appearance of the roof, it is also vital that inside the roof cavity is inspected for constructional soundness.
+Apart from the appearance of the roof, it is also vital that inside the roof cavity is assessed for constructional soundness.

 - Check guttering and down pipes are clear of fallen leaves, sticks and other debris.